 HMS Caroline

-Reopening from 1st April, HMS Caroline is a remarkable First World War ship now restored as a must-see floating museum with an amazing story to tell!
+Noe re-open, HMS Caroline is a remarkable First World War ship now restored as a must-see floating museum with an amazing story to tell!
 Travel back in time and experience life at sea over 100 years ago.
 Witness what life was like during the Battle of Jutland, explore where the crew lived and slept, and hear their amazing stories.
 Find out everything from the concert parties they performed on board to the incredible mascots that lived alongside them!

 Titanic's Dock & Pump House